9 DAYS IN PORTUGAL – 2018

 Migual Cheta Homage to José Rosa Medeira 2018 Photo: Philip O’Reilly

 This Cor-ten Steel sculpture is a grid of text in capital letters, I presume a poem by Rosa Madeira.
+There isn’t a translation on-site.
 The floor plan of the steel object suggests the profile or shadow of José Rosa Madeira wrapped in poetry.
 You must stand inside to be able to engage with it completely.
-A nice graphic solution and fascinating use of text and material.
+A rich graphic solution and fascinating use of text and material.
 The information and image of him below is set to one side on a small rostrum.
+Type is seen as ‘wrong reading’ and ‘right reading’ in the same artwork.
+There is a familiar sense of order and chaos within the design and manufacturing.
 A stunning piece of work.

 OUT & ABOUT IN TAVIRA